The Information Research style manual.

 - use only for computer programs; otherwise, use programme, e.g., training programme, study programme.
 An exception is where 'Program' is part of an activity's formal name, e.g., New York State Community Program

-quotations may be in-line, that is, embedded in the text of a paragraph, or indented as a block quotation.
-Use the indented block quotation only if the extract is more than forty words, or approximately four lines of text.
+- quotations may be in-line, that is, embedded in the text of a paragraph, or indented as a block quotation.
+Use the indented block quotation only if the extract is forty words or more, or approximately four lines of text.
 An exception is made when quoting the comments of, for example, interview respondents when, for clarity, a quotation of any length may be given as a block quotation.